 3. Fluctuations in financial markets

-While Komatsu is currently improving the efficiency of its assets to reduce its interest-bearing debt, its aggregate short- and long-term interest-bearing debt was Y457.5 billion as of March 31, 2016.
+While Komatsu is currently improving the efficiency of its asset management, its aggregate short- and long-term interest-bearing debt was ¥ 810.5 billion as of March 31, 2018.
 Although Komatsu has strived to reduce the effect of interest rate fluctuations using various measures, including procuring funds at fixed interest rates, an increase in interest rates may increase Komatsu's interest expenses and thereby adversely affect Komatsu's results of operations.
 In addition, fluctuations in the financial markets, such as fluctuations in the fair value of marketable securities and interest rates, may also increase the unfunded obligation portion of Komatsu's pension plans or pension liabilities, which may result in an increase in pension expenses.
 Such an increase in interest expenses and pension expenses may adversely affect Komatsu's results of operations and financial condition.

 4. Laws and regulations of different countries

-Komatsu is subject to governmental regulations and approval procedures in the countries in which it operates.
-If the government of a given country were to introduce new laws and regulations or revise existing laws and regulations relating to customs duties, currency restrictions and other legal requirements, Komatsu may incur expenses in order to comply with such laws and regulations or its development, production, sales and service operations may be affected adversely by them.
+Komatsu is subject to relevant regulations and approval procedures in the countries in which it operates.
+If any new laws and regulations or amendments to existing laws and regulations relating to customs duties, currency restrictions and other legal requirements are implemented in the countries where Komatsu operates, Komatsu may incur expenses in order to comply with such laws and regulations or its development, production, sales and service operations may be affected adversely by them.
 With respect to transfer pricing between Komatsu and its affiliated companies, Komatsu is careful to comply with applicable taxation laws of Japan and the concerned foreign governments.
 Nevertheless, it is possible that Komatsu may be viewed by the concerned tax authorities as having used inappropriate pricing.
 Furthermore, if intergovernmental negotiations were to fail, Komatsu may be charged with double or additional taxation.
 When facing such an unexpected situation, Komatsu may experience an unfavorable impact on its business results.

 5. Environmental laws and regulations